 Highlights: Expressive, Playful, Confident

 They would patrol Tibetan walls, serving as alert little sentinels.
-Few dogs can develop as close a bond with their owners as this ancient Asian breed.
+In fact, they often team of with the much larger Tibetan Mastiff to protect monastaries.
+There are few dogs that can develop as close a bond with their owners as this ancient Asian breed.

 60. Tibetan Terrier

-Another ancient breed, Tibetan Terriers stand 14-17 inches tall and weigh in at 18-30 pounds.
+Another ancient dog, Tibetan Terriers stand 14-17 inches tall and weigh in at 18-30 lbs.
+These dogs love to be with people.
+However, they appreciate when the dog-to-human relationship is built on cooperation, trust, and respect.

 61. Toy Fox Terrier